 - 1. Create a client resource on the NetWorker server. - 2.
 Select a browse policy.
-To recover data one month old, select one month for the browse policy.
+If you want to be able to recover data from one month back, select one month for the browse.
 Also select a retention policy at least as long as the browse policy.
-If tapes should recycle after six months, set the retention policy to six months. - 3.
-Select a group. - 4.
+If you want tapes to recycle after six months, set the retention policy to six months. - 3.
+Select a group.
+For further information on NetWorker back up groups, see "NetWorker Backup Groups" on page 41. - 4.
 Specify a save set by entering the full pathname of the obackup command script in the save set field.
-If you want the command obackup /oracle/obackup/scripts/online to run for the scheduled backup, enter the pathname of the script in the save set field:
+If you want the command obackup /oracle/obackup/scripts/online to run for the scheduled backup, enter the pathname of the script in the save set field: /oracle/obackup/scripts/online - 5.
+Enter nsrdmo or the name of a customized version of nsrdmo as the entry for "Backup command."

-/oracle/obackup/scripts/online

-5. Enter nsrdmo or the name of a customized version of nsrdmo as the entry for "Backup command."
 Do not put a slash (/) in front of the name.
-The command name entered in this field must begin with the prefix nsr or save.
+The command name entered in this field must begin with the prefix nsr or save. - 6.
+Specify all known aliases for the system where Oracle7 Server is installed.